Installation

 can run in Linux

-environments normally, if you are a Linux user, you can use the official build.
+environments normally, if you're a Linux user, you can use the official build.

 Install with custom Recovery